-Both options–the dedicated physical server that a business keeps in-house and the virtualized, cloud-hosted server–have advantages and disadvantages that you need to consider before opting for one or the other.
-This decision is truly based on your business’ particular circumstances.
+Both the dedicated in-house physical server and the virtualized, cloud-hosted server have advantages and disadvantages to consider, based on your business’ particular circumstances.

-All in all, your best move greatly depends on your need.
+It depends on your needs.
 If you need more advice, our professionals are always here to help you make the better decision.

-Of course, no two businesses are exactly alike, and your decision between an in-house and hosted server should reflect the needs of your business, nobody else’s.
-We can help you weigh out your options and make the best choice for you.
-Give Quikteks Tech Support a call at (973) 882-4644 for more information.
+Of course, your decision between an in-house and hosted server is based on many individual factors.
+It can get complicated.
+We can help you weigh your options and make the best choice for your business.
+Give Quikteks Tech Support a call at (973) 882-4644.
+We can help.

 Comments are closed.